Frequently Asked Questions

 A 2: Please check here to see if your country has a visa exemption agreement with Japan.
 If your country is not on this list you will need a visa to enter Japan.Please note that anyone intending paid activities in Japan will need a visa regardless of their nationality.Q 3: I am planning to go to Japan next year.
 Can I apply for a temporary visitor's visa now? or how soon can I apply?

-A 3: You can apply up to 2 to 2.5 months prior to the date you will leave NZ to Japan.
-Generally, a temporary visitor's visa is expiring three months after the date of issue.Q 4: How long can I stay in Japan?
+A 3: You can apply 3 months prior to the date you will leave NZ.
+Generally, a temporary visitor's visa is expiring three months (1 year for WH visa) after the date of issue.Q 4: How long can I stay in Japan?

 A 4: You may stay for up to 90 days as long as provide us with all correct documents.